andrewholgate/docker-drupal-php70-example/README.md

 ./host.sh
 ```

-# Logging Into Web Frontend
+# Logging into Web Frontend

 ```bash
 # Using the container name of the web frontend.